msaari/relevanssi/readme.txt

 * Changed behaviour: Type hinting has been added to Relevanssi functions, which may cause errors if the filter functions are sloppy with data types.
 * Changed behaviour: `relevanssi_the_title()` now supports the same parameters as `the_title()`, so you can just replace `the_title()` with it and keep everything else the same.
 The old behaviour is still supported.
 * Changed behaviour: Relevanssi no longer logs queries with the added synonyms.
 You can use the `relevanssi_log_query` filter hook to return to the previous behaviour of logging the synonyms too.
 Thanks to Jan Willem Oostendorp.
+* Changed behaviour: When using ACF and custom fields indexing set to 'all', Relevanssi will no longer index the meta fields (where the content begins with `field_`).
 * Minor fix: The Oxygen compatibility made it impossible to index other custom fields than the Oxygen `ct_builder_shortcodes`.
 This has been improved now.
 * Minor fix: Old legacy scripts that caused Javascript warnings on admin pages have been removed.
 * Minor fix: In some cases, having less than or greater than symbols in PDF content would block that PDF content from being indexed.